West Towne Mall: 1970s

+1980s

 West Towne and East Towne malls were at the center of a mid-1980s Wisconsin Supreme Court case.
 In Jacobs v.
 Major, an anti-nuclear dance group, called the Nu Parable dancers, was barred from performing a dance which ended in a "die-in" on the mall's property.
 At issue was the right of non-consensual use of private property for freedom of speech purposes.
 In 1987, the Wisconsin Supreme court ruled 4–3 in favor of the mall owner's right to exclude Nu Parable from both malls.

+2000s

 CBL Properties purchased West Towne Mall, West Towne Crossing as well as East Towne Mall from Richard E. Jacobs Group in late 2000 as part of a $1.2 billion deal that included 23 properties.
 The deal was completed February 1, 2001.
 West Towne Crossing is immediately west of West Towne Mall and includes a Best Buy, Kohl's, Office Max, Nordstrom Rack, Metcalfe's Market and Barnes & Noble.
 CBL refurbished both East Towne and West Towne unveiling the changes which included more skylights, family restrooms, improved interior decor, seating, flooring and other changes in November 2003.
 The face lift to West Towne Mall cost $2.8 million and was the first significant change to the mall since the 1989 addition of a fourth anchor store.
 According to CBL, the new design used elements of the Wisconsin State Capitol specifically noting the high chandeliers and wooden table and benches.

 In 2003, the former Boston Store locations were demolished at both East Towne and West Towne and Dick's Sporting Goods stores were constructed at a total cost of $5.5 million.
 Those stores opened at the end of October 2004.
 Boston Store remained in both malls in the former location originally occupied by Prange's.

+2010s

 Granite City, Charming Charlie, Toys "R" Us, Payless ShoeSource, and Gymboree all closed in the 2010s.
-Apple relocated to the nearby Hilldale Shopping Center.
+Apple relocated to Hilldale Shopping Center.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at West Towne Mall, into Seritage Growth Properties.

 On April 18, 2018, it was announced that Boston Store would be closing as its parent company, The Bon-Ton, was going out of business.
 The store was due to close in August 2018.
-On October 4, 2019, it was announced that Von Maur will open in the former Boston Store in 2021, but it was delayed to 2022 due to the COVID-19 pandemic.

-On June 28, 2018, it was announced that Sears would also be closing as part of a plan to close 78 stores nationwide.
+In 2017, the Sears store was downsized.
+Part of the Sears area became Dave & Buster's and Total Wine & More.
+Less than a year later on June 28, 2018, it was announced that Sears would also be closing permanently as part of a plan to close 78 stores nationwide.
 The store closed in September 2018.
 Part of the former Sears became Dave & Buster's and Total Wine & More.

+2020s

-In 2021, Hobby Lobby opened a new location in the former Sears area.
-At the same time, Hobby Lobby closed their east Madison store.
+In 2021, Hobby Lobby opened a new store in the former Sears area, replacing their location at South Towne Mall.
+In October 2022, Von Maur opened in the former Boston Store location.
+Originally it was supposed to open in 2021 but got delayed a year due to the COVID-19 pandemic.